 How to apply for a business loan online

 1. Figure out what type of business loan you want

 Before you fire up your computer and apply for a business loan online, you need to know what kind of loan you want to apply for.

 Seem obvious?
 Well, choosing a business loan can get complicated.
-You have to figure out both what kind of loan you need and what kind of loan you can actually get.
+First, you have to figure out what kind of loan you need and what kind of loan you can actually get.

-The type of loan you need depends on how you’ll use it.
-If, for example, you want to buy that cute bungalow on main street for your new salon, you’ll probably want a commercial real estate loan.
-If you’re purchasing a new screen printing press for your t-shirt business, you may want an equipment loan.
-And if you want financing you can use over and over, you’ll probably want a business line of credit.
+The type of loan you need depends on how you'll use it.
+If, for example, you want to buy that cute bungalow on main street for your new salon, you'll probably want a commercial real estate loan.
+On the other hand, if you're purchasing a new screen printing press for your t-shirt business, you may want an equipment loan.
+And if you want financing you can use over and over, you'll probably want a business line of credit.

 But just because you want a certain type of loan doesn't mean you'll qualify for it.
 If you're a brand-new startup, lenders probably won't give you a huge chunk of cash to buy real estate with, for example.

 Remember, your business's creditworthiness will depend on a number of factors:

 - Your business credit score